Dublin landmarks

 Kildare St., open Mon - Fri 09.30am - 17.00pm, closed Bank Holidays, tel (01) 661 8811

 The National Library opened in 1890.
 Sir Thomas Deane designed the building.
-It was intended to house the Royal Dublin Society's collection.
-Manuscripts by George Bernard Shaw and Daniel O'Connell are on display in the entrance hall.
-The National Library holds photographs of Ireland under Queen Victoria and a 13th-century manuscript, the Topographia Hibernia by Giraldus Cambrensis.
+It was intended to house the collection of the Royal Dublin Society.
+The entrance hall displays manuscripts by George Bernard Shaw and Daniel O'Connell.
+The National Library owns photographs of Ireland under Queen Victoria and a manuscript from the 13th century, the Topographia Hibernia by Giraldus Cambrensis.

 The reading room on the first floor is accessible with a visitor pass.